archway-network/archway/x/cwerrors/spec/01_state.md

 ## Deletion Blocks

-Deletion Blocks is a collection of all the error ids which need to be pruned in a goven block height
+Deletion Blocks is a collection of all the error ids which need to be pruned in a given block height

 Storage keys:
 * DeletionBlocks: `DeletionBlocksKeyPrefix | blockHeight | errorID -> errorID`